 Fahad – whose three sisters are all artists – spent six years in Montenegro, Serbia, Macedonia, and Turkey, then Paris and Milan, where he studied.

-“In Milan they allowed me to go backstage and into the studios,” he says.
-“I learnt fine tailoring skills.
+“In Milan, they allowed me to go backstage and into the studios,” he says.
+“I learned fine tailoring skills.
 No one can compete with the Italians.
 It was a wonderful foundation.”